frozendrpepper/face_detection_deep_learning/README.md

 # Face Recognition Using Tensorflow Object Detection API and Coursera Deeplearning.ai Face Recognition Neural Network

-The goal is to construct a pipeline of object detection algorithm for face detection and deep neural network for full function prototype of face recognition model.
+The goal is to construct a pipeline of object detection algorithm for face detection and deep neural network for fully function prototype of face recognition model.